-- All work to be exhibitor's own and by one individual unless stated and must be done since September 2023. - Entries which do not meet the required rules and regulations will be disqualified.
+- All work to be exhibitor's own and by one individual unless stated and must be done since September 2024. - Entries which do not meet the required rules and regulations will be disqualified. - Exhibitors are only to make one entry per category. - No names are to show on the front of the submission.
+Names can be added after the judging.